 If you shortcut the process and rush straight to the screenplay from the outline, your first draft is not a screenplay; it’s a surrogate treatment.

-Let’s take a closer look at the course of action you will follow to write the first draft of your story, from inspiration to screened film, produced stageplay or televised television series.
+Let’s take a closer look at the course of action you will follow to write the first draft of your story, from inspiration to big screen, or TV series.

 Find an idea

-The process begins with the writer who wants to write.
-You have an IDEA – this is your intention as a writer, there is something you want to write about, a story you need to tell, magic you need to spin.
-The IDEA is only an idea and nothing more; sometimes the spark of a great idea is only wishful thinking and evaporates the moment an even greater idea sparks up.
+The process begins with a writer who wants to write a story.
+You must have an idea – this is your intention as a writer, there is something you are inspired to write about, a story you need to tell, magic you need to spin.
+The Idea is only an idea and nothing more; sometimes the spark of a great idea is only wishful thinking and evaporates the moment an even greater idea sparks up.

+The hardest part of writing is knowing what to write.
 Feed your talent.
 Talent must be stimulated by facts and ideas.
 Do research.
 Gather your material any way you can.
-The hardest part of writing is knowing what to write.
-The only way to write is writing.
-All the time.
-Write it down.
-When ideas, description, dialogue, or character information comes to mind, write it down, immediately.
-By doing research, you acquire information.
-You must take time and effort to acquire knowledge.
-The information you collect will allow you to operate from the position of choice and responsibility.
+By doing research, you acquire information, and the information you collect will allow you to operate from the position of choice and responsibility.

-You have to be familiar with other films that relate to, or are similar to, the screenplay you want to write.
-Each genre imposes certain conventions on the screenplay.
-The choice of genre sharply determines and limits what’s possible within a story.
+What type of story do you want to write?
+Is it a drama?
+A comedy?
+A supernatural thriller?
+You must be familiar with other films that relate to or are like the screenplay you want to write.
+Each Genre imposes certain conventions on the screenplay.
+The choice of Genre sharply determines and limits what’s possible within a story.

 Define your premise